Nursing

 Northern California Rural SimCenter.
 The University has partnered with local hospitals to provide a state-of-the-art simulation center designed to facilitate interdisciplinary contacts and relationships throughout the community.
 Human patient simulation technology, and the joint partnership, weaves together education and practice with the goal of building students’ clinical competencies without risk or harm to patients.

 Rural California Nursing Preceptorship Program (RCNP).
 Students may consider applying for an extracurricular preceptorship experience.
-The RCNP program is designed to give student nurses and graduate nurses (RNs) an opportunity to gain clinical experience in a rural or semirural setting.
+The RCNP program is designed to give student nurses and graduate nurses (RNs) an opportunity to gain clinical experience in a rural, semirural, or urban setting.

 Student Clubs.
 There are three students clubs in the School of Nursing.